Advanced Magento 2 Developer Tools For Debugging

 II.
 Xdebug

 Xdebug is a powerful PHP extension for advanced debugging features.
 It allows setting breakpoints to pause code execution.
 The extension also inspects variables and stack traces.
-Profiles code performance.
+Profile code performance.

 Key Highlights:

-• Supports breakpoints to pause execution and inspect state.
+• It supports breakpoints to pause execution and inspect the state.

 • Allows stepping through code line by line.